SECRET-GUEST/animation/Blender/texturing/materials/materials/tv/README.md

 - Creates necessary nodes and defines node positions
 - Creates links between nodes to set up the material
 - Selects faces with the material when applied in edit mode

+## Usage:
+1. Open Blender and create a new scene
+2. Open a text editor window and paste the script into it
+3. Customize the key dimensions, spacing, and padding variables in the script as desired
+4. Customize the keyboard layout and custom key sizes in the script as desired
+5. Run the script
+6. The resulting keyboard model will be created in a new collection named "Keyboard"
+7. Export the model in the desired format for use in other software.

 ## Tutorials